The Immutable, Unchanging Rules of Civilization

 This is the primary time for planning within your House and for diplomacy with other Houses.
 Married couples must meet on their own for the first three minutes of each Planning phase.

-During Planning, all players choose their table for the month, and plan accordingly.
+During Planning, all players choose their activity for the month, and plan accordingly.

 Players going to the War Room write orders.